 It’s basically a candlestick that has a longer body than the surrounding candlesticks.

 What Does a Wide Range Bar (WRB) Trading Mean?

 Remember that in every bar, the same number of contracts are sold and bought.

 - The only reason for a bar to end up with a higher price is that the buyers were committed to one direction and more aggressive than the sellers.
 The reverse is true for a bear WRB.

-- THE importance of wide range candles is that they are one of the few places a chart where supply and demand can be both identified and measure i.e. wide range bars are occur from supply and demand zone.
-I mean you can easily identify supply and demand zone observing trend candle
+- The importance of Wide Range candles is that they are one of the few places on a chart where supply and demand can be both identified and measured, i.e., Wide Range bars occur from the supply and demand zone.
+I mean, you can easily identify supply and demand zones by observing trend candle

 A bull candle tells us at what price there is a pool of sellers in the future (long exit).
 Does this make sense?